Droogans/mysql_tutorial/getting_started/using_git.md

 Basically what this says is that we're using `bash`, which is an implementation of a program called a shell.
 There are many different [types of shell programs][Shell_List].
 [Shell_List]: http://en.wikipedia.org/wiki/Unix_shell#Shell_categories

-A shell is, simply, the black screen we're looking at, and is most often called a terminal in the real world.
+A shell is, simply, the black screen we're looking at, and is most often called a terminal.
 That big list at the bottom of the output is some of the more common commands you can use.

 Let's try a few of them.

     04:04 ~ $ pwd
 	/home/USERNAME

 `pwd` stands for "print working directory".
-If you've used Windows before, you might know them as folders.
-If it helps, you could imagine directory looking like this in Windows
+If you've used Windows before, you might know of directories as folders.
+If it helps, you could imagine this directory looking like this in Windows

     C:\Users\USERNAME\